lam-dan/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 _Wordpress is a content management solution for blogs.
 Here are some requirements taken from the Wordpress codex.
 For each requirement, determine whether it concerns component syntax, component semantics, or component composition_.

 - Any text output by the 'Action' function will appear in the page source at the location where the action was invoked: **component semantics**
-- Use well-structured, error-free PHP and valid HTML: **component composition**
+- Use well-structured, error-free PHP and valid HTML: **component syntax**
 - Actions are triggered by specific events in Wordpress, such as publishing a post, changing themes, or displaying an administration screen.
-Action is a custom PHP function defined in your plugin and hooked to some of these events: **component syntax**
+Action is a custom PHP function defined in your plugin and hooked to some of these events: **Component composition**

 ### Automobile Components Quiz

 _What are some of the 3rd party component on which automobile manufacturers rely_?

 Tires, dashboards, and other parts.
+Battery
+Muffler
+Fluids (Oil, Windshield Washer, Transmission)
+Brakes

 ### Callbacks Quiz